ark1375/K-modem_Optimization/README.md

-# model_SA
+# Model_SA A Solve for K-Modem Problem

-An Approach to K-Modem Problem
+Welcome to Model_SA, An Aproach to solving K-Modem Problem.